Dec 7, 2009

 MY favorite thing about “Little Brother” is that every page is charged with an authentic sense of the personal and ethical need for a better relationship to information technology, a visceral sense that one’s continued dignity and independence depend on it: “My technology was working for me, serving me, protecting me.
 It wasn’t spying on me.
 This is why I loved technology: if you used it right, it could give you power and privacy…Little Brother argues that unless you’re passably technically literate, you’re not fully in command of those constitutionally guaranteed freedoms — that in fact it’s your patriotic duty as an American to be a little more nerdy."

-(For discussion of copyright, please watch this space over the coming days for my interview with the acknowledged giant in the field, Bill Patry).
+(For discussion of copyright, please listen to a giant in the field, Bill Patry here).